dlcv-journal-club/TextToImageModels/dreambooth/README.md

 7. The `inference.py` file contains a prompt that will be used to generate our final images.
 Alter this file using `vim inference.py`.
 Change the `prompt` variable on line 16 to something fun, but make sure to keep the words "photo of zwx CLASS_NAME" at the start of the prompt.
 By default, CLASS_NAME will be "dog".

-8. Edit `finetuning.qsub.sh` and review the contents:
+8. Edit `finetuning.qsub.sh` and `inference.qsub.sh` and review the contents:
     - Make sure the output directory under `#$ -o ~/FOO/` exists.
-    - delete `source bin/activate`, replace with `conda activate dreambooth` (the conda env you created earlier).
     - Make sure it `cd`s to the correct location of the `dreambooth` directory    - The `--save_sample_prompt` option should be changed if the input images are not of a dog, as in previous steps.
 Eg. `--save_sample_prompt="photo of zwx tower"`

-9. Queue your job using `qsub finetuning.qsub.sh`.
+9. Queue your finetuning job using `qsub finetuning.qsub.sh`.
+This will only need to be run once, unless you change your input images.
+Wait for it to finish.

+10. Queue your inference job using `qsub inference.qsub.sh`.
+You can override the hard-coded prompt with `MYPROMPT="photo of zwx dog, cartoon style" qsub -v MYPROMPT inference.qsub.sh`.
+(Note that you can't pass a variable containing a comma to `-v` because it uses commas as the variable separator, hence the above workaround.)

-10. Wait for the job to complete; once it's done, you should see your images in the `imgs` directory.
+11. Wait for the job to complete; once it's done, you should see your images in the `imgs` directory.
+You can rerun the previous step, which will overwrite the images, so save them first if you want.